 “Any of these of interest?”
 I ask.

 “Fifth from the bottom—Phyllis Studdard.
 Ms. Studdard was admitted to the hospital three months ago badly beaten.
-She had recently had sexual intercourse, but contends that she was not raped—just that her lover got carried away.
-When she was asked his name, she refused.
+She had recently had sexual intercourse but contends that she was not raped—just that her lover got carried away.
+When the police asked for his name, she refused to give it to them.
 She was released from the hospital four days later.
 A transfer of $50,000 was made into her account from Mr. David and she subsequently left town… but not before she had already planted the seeds in the proper circles that David is the pariah that landed her in the hospital.
 Some of the stories of their encounter are pretty gruesome.
-I have no doubt that they have gone through the rumor mill a few times and have been exaggerated, but the basis is pretty sound.
+I have no doubt that they have gone through the rumor mill a few times and some have been exaggerated, but the basis is pretty sound.
 It’s almost identical to the attack on Camilla Johannson except that supposedly there was no rape.
-It’s enough to say that he couldn’t get a date in the greater Seattle area if his dick were dipped in platinum.”
-Damn!
-And now he’s after my Ana.
-Over my dead body, Fucker.
+It’s enough to say that he couldn’t get a date in the greater Seattle area if his dick were dipped in platinum.

 “How were you able to single out Ms. Studdard?”
 I ask.